Andersonville: Prisoner of War Camp

 Library of Congress

-The Library of Congress web page created a selected Civil War photograph history in their "American Memory" collection.
+The Library of Congress web page has selected Civil War photographs in their digital collections.
 Included on the site is a photographic time line of the Civil War covering major events for each year of the war.

 The Valley of the Shadow